Fun, friendly dance classes all over London & Brighton. Find your nearest class…

 Check out our class planFind out what we’re teaching over the coming weeks

 We love getting to dance at The Joker of Penton Street every week.
-Make sure you buy a drink, and mention ‘Swing Patrol’ at the bar and get 25% off food!
+Make sure you buy a drink and support our great venue!

 What is blues dancing?